 You can then test the TFTP connection.
-First, put a small text file in TFTP server home directory.
+First, put a small text file in the directory exported through TFTP on your development workstation.
 Then, from U-Boot, do:

-tftp 0x81000000 textfile.txt
+=> tftp 0x80000000 textfile.txt

-The tftp command should have downloaded the textfile.txt file from your development workstation into the board's memory at location 0x81000000 (this location is part of the board DRAM).
+The tftp command should have downloaded the textfile.txt file from your development workstation into the board's memory at location 0×80000000^5 .

 You can verify that the download was successful by dumping the contents of the memory: